A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Data Analysis and Results

-In Figs.~\subref*{subfig:CovStandMean}, \subref*{subfig:CovSubstrDyadMean} and~\subref*{subfig:CovRedRankMean}, the time evolutions of the mean values $\mean{\sigma}$, $\mean{\sigma}_B$ and $\mean{c}_B$ are displayed on a linear scale.
-This is compared to the time evolutions of the mean values $\mean{c}$, $\mean{\sigma}_L$ and $\mean{c}_L$ in Figs.~\subref*{subfig:CorrStandMean}, \subref*{subfig:CorrSubstrDyadMean} and~\subref*{subfig:CorrRedRankMean} on a linear scale as well.
+In Figs.~\subref*{subfig:CovStandMean}, \subref*{subfig:CovSubstrDyadMean} and~\subref*{subfig:CovRedRankMean}, the time evolutions of the mean values $\mean{\text{cov}}$, $\mean{\text{cov}}_B$ and $\mean{\text{corr}}_B$ belonging to the covariance approach are displayed on a linear scale.
+This is compared to the time evolutions of the mean values $\mean{\text{corr}}$, $\mean{\text{cov}}_L$ and $\mean{\text{corr}}_L$ in Figs.~\subref*{subfig:CorrStandMean}, \subref*{subfig:CorrSubstrDyadMean} and~\subref*{subfig:CorrRedRankMean} corresponding to the correlation approach on a linear scale as well.
 Each data matrix, correlation matrix and mean value receive a time stamp which corresponds to the center of a 42 trading day interval and which is represented by a black dot in Fig.~\ref{subfig:Main:MeanValCov}.
-A logarithmic scale in Fig.~\ref{fig:MeanCovStandLOG} for mean covariance $\mean{\sigma}$ facilitates a comparison with its peaks.
-Both mean covariances $\mean{\sigma}$ and $\mean{\sigma}_B$ are positive for the entire 16 year time period.
-In contrast to the mean correlation $\mean{c}$, the mean covariance $\mean{\sigma}$ shows no trend to larger mean values.
-Although the mean correlations $\mean{c}_B$ and $\mean{c}_L$ can be small in contrast to $\mean{c}$, this does not imply that these are artifacts due to noise as we effectively take the average of $K(K-1)/2 = 31125$ correlation matrix elements, taking the symmetry and the unities on the diagonals of correlation matrices into account.
+A logarithmic scale in Fig.~\ref{fig:MeanCovStandLOG} for mean covariance $\mean{\text{cov}}$ facilitates a comparison with its peaks.
+Both mean covariances $\mean{\text{cov}}$ and $\mean{\text{cov}}_B$ are positive for the entire 16 year time period.
+In contrast to the mean correlation $\mean{\text{corr}}$, the mean covariance $\mean{\text{cov}}$ shows no trend to larger mean values.
+Larger mean values in the covariance and correlation approach correspond to reduced-rank correlation matrices in which a sector such as the financial sector or a subgroup of stocks show sometimes strong anti-correlation to the other industrial sectors (cf.~Ref.~\cite{Heckens_2020}).
+For smaller mean covariances $\mean{\text{cov}}$ and correlations $\mean{\text{corr}}$, we usually find larger peaks in $\mean{\text{corr}}_B$ and $\mean{\text{corr}}_L$, respectively.
+Although the mean correlations $\mean{\text{corr}}_B$ and $\mean{\text{corr}}_L$ can be small in contrast to $\mean{\text{corr}}$, this does not imply that these are artifacts due to noise as we effectively take the average of $K(K-1)/2 = 31125$ correlation matrix elements, taking the symmetry and the unities on the diagonals of correlation matrices into account.
 For the mean covariances, the variances (squared volatilities) are on the diagonals and are time-dependent quantities.